Learn about Park Day, the Civil War Trust's annual event encouraging volunteers to help maintain their local historic sites.

 February 1, 2018: Registration deadline to be listed in the Civil War Trust's membership magazine (sites registered after this can still participate)

-March 30, 2018: Registration deadline to be listed on the Civil War Trust's website and officially participate in Park Day
+March 30, 2018: Registration deadline, if sites wish to be listed on the Civil War Trust's website and officially participate in Park Day

 April 7, 2018: Park Day!